-Blockchain, like everywhere else, is capturing the imagination of German business with many seeing it as an important future technology that has yet to be fully assessed and exploited.
-In the pipeline however is stricter regulation against money laundering and anonymity and there is the likelihood that the tax exemption for holding crypto over one year may be extended to ten years – which may dampen enthusiasm.
+Blockchain, like everywhere else, is capturing the imagination of German businesses with many seeing it as an important future technology that has yet to be fully assessed and exploited.
+In the pipeline, however, is stricter regulation against money laundering and anonymity with the likelihood that the tax exemption for holding crypto over one year may be extended to ten years – which may dampen enthusiasm.
 Nevertheless, the potential for savers to trade crypto, and the fact that an increasing number of financial institutions are offering products and platforms for crypto, such as Bison, the crypto trading app of the Stuttgart Stock Exchange, opens up the possibility of other leading institutions offering the same services.
 All such activity moves Germany well up the ranking board to 2.

 Legal – existing crypto legislation

-The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) treats bitcoin and other cryptocurrency as private money for tax purposes.
-At present it’s not treated as foreign currency, legal tender, or as property under the German Tax Acts.
+The German Federal Central Tax Office or Bundeszentralamt für Steuern (BZSt) treats bitcoin and other cryptocurrencies as private money for tax purposes.
+At present, it’s not treated as foreign currency, legal tender, or as property under the German Tax Acts.

 Legal – forthcoming crypto legislation

 Germany has taken the bull by the horns on many aspects of the crypto economy.
 A recent Amending Directive made it one of the first countries to enable financial institutions to use crypto assets.
-More positive and assertive guidance and legislation looks certain to follow, especially as with negative interest rates on traditional bank held deposits, people are seeking to invest in crypto to make gains.
+More positive and assertive guidance and legislation look certain to follow, especially as with negative interest rates on traditional bank-held deposits, people are seeking to invest in crypto to make gains.

 Currently, cryptocurrencies are treated as private money in Germany and offer small advantages for individuals.
 For example, any sales under 600 Euros carry tax exemptions, so a small transaction that gained a profit of, say, 200 euros, would not be taxable.